 Hyperliquid SDK

 The Hyperliquid SDK is a Python library that allows you to interact with the Hyperliquid protocol.
-There is the official Python Hyperliquid SDK which we found quite complex and hard to use.
+There is the official Python Hyperliquid SDKarrow-up-right which we found quite complex and hard to use.
 So we decided to build our own SDK, which is more user-friendly and easier to use.

 Warning: This is an early version of the library.
 Use with caution and test thoroughly before trading with real funds.
 Not all features are available yet.